ericksilvadev/ericksilvadev.github.io/README.md

 # Erick Silva's Portfolio

 This is my portfolio, where you can find more about me and my path as a Frontend developer.
-In it, I show all the projects that I'm most proud of.
+Here, I show all the projects that I'm most proud of.
 You can directly access it by clicking here.
-## What technologies I used to develop this portfolio
+## Which technologies I used to develop this portfolio

  * [ReactJS](https://reactjs.org/)